Career Support and Travel Grants

 Applications submitted must fit into one of the following 3 categories:

-This category is designed to support allied-health or nursing professionals, or students enrolled in a post graduate program, whose work/research will impact on the lives of people with type 1 diabetes, their carers and families.
-The applicant must be committed to the mission of JDRF to prevent, treat and cure type 1 diabetes.
+This category is designed to support allied-health or nursing professionals, or students enrolled in a post-graduate program, whose work/research will impact the lives of people with T1D, their carers, and families.
+The applicant must be committed to the mission of JDRF to find a cure and improve the lives of those living with T1D.

 The term ‘allied-health’ refers to health professionals usually considered part of the diabetes management team – i.e. diabetes educators, dieticians, psychologists, social workers, and podiatrists.
-In addition, other allied-health professionals who are considered relevant to the management of type 1 diabetes, such as exercise physiologists, occupational therapists and pharmacists, will also be considered.
+In addition, other allied-health professionals who are considered relevant to the management of T1D, such as exercise physiologists, occupational therapists and pharmacists, will also be considered.

 NB: Allied Health professions should apply under this category only, irrespective of whether they are undertaking basic and/or laboratory research.